|

 Fifth Disease is a contagious viral

-illness commonly spread among children, especially in close settings.
-5th Disease is caused by the human
+illness commonly spread among children, especially in close settings such as

 parvovirus B19.